 Betty tries to console Virginia, telling her she's her best friend and confidante.
 She also asks her to remember their past together.

 A flashback shows just how close the two women were and how they experimented when they were younger.
-In the present, Roger finds them embracing and an embarrassed Virginia runs back to their compartment.
+In the present, Roger finds them embracing...and an embarrassed Virginia runs away.

-She asks the conductor's son (Antonio Orengo), the engineer, when the next stop is.
+She asks the conductor's engineer son (Antonio Orengo) when the next stop is.
 He tells her there isn't a village for miles and she decides to jump off.

-Roger and Betty see her and call out to her, but Virginia has made up her mind.
+Roger and Betty see this and call out to her...but Virginia has made up her mind.
 She yells at her traveling companions to have fun.
 Although Roger pulls the alarm cord, the conductor refuses to stop in that area.
 He tells his son that the young woman "doesn't know what she's in for."

 Carrying her bag, Virginia finds the ruins of an old abandoned monastery.
 "Is there anyone there?" she asks.
 The place appears deserted and all she hears is the echo of her own voice.